tshepang/blog/content/misc/the one I revere the most, after losing Madiba.rst

 intellect and activism I deeply respect, and I actually, after watching and listening to some of his political work, considered him the most valuable person alive (even while Madiba was still alive).
 Who else?
 Ummmmm...
-Desmond Tutu once won a Nobel Peace Prize, and then... fuck who else?
-I must go check out the other winners of that most prestigious of all awards to find some more heroes.
-For now, I only have those 3 candidates, my favorite being Noam Chomsky, but I do hesitate to name him since I am largely ignorant of world events, and may be missing someone more significant (bad memory).
-Chomsky's influence is smaller than the other two candidates, for example.
+Desmond Tutu once won a Nobel Peace Prize and frequently speaks against injustice, and then... fuck, who else?
+I must go check out the other winners of that most prestigious of awards to find some more heroes.
+For now, I only have those three candidates, my favorite being Noam Chomsky, but I do hesitate to name him since I am largely ignorant of world events, and may be missing someone more significant (bad memory).
+Chomsky's influence is likely smaller than the other two candidates, for example, but being the world's foremost Anarchist is quite something, especially given that it's the most attractive of all political theories I've yet encountered.